Service-learning in Peru for Nursing, Social Work, & Health Science Students

 The program will also include an opportunity to explore the culture, landscape, and rooted history of Cusco, Peru.
-Watch this video to get a better idea of what volunteering in Cusco, Peru is like.

 - Volunteer work for 5 days